Jaime Cortesão

 He was posthumously awarded the Grand Officer of the Order of Freedom and the Grand Cross of the Order of Prince Henry the Navigator.

 Works

-Some of the work he did as a historian were related to Portuguese discoveries in the New World.
+Some of the work he did as a historian was related to Portuguese discoveries in the New World.
 He suggested that the Bianco world map depicted part of the coast of Brazil before 1448.This was later refuted by Abel Fontoura da Costa who proved that it actually depicted Santiago. the largest island of the Cape Verde archipelago.